Updated: 5 days ago

 What are chart patterns and what do they tell us?

-When looking at a price chart patterns of movement can start to be noticed.
+When looking at a 'price action' chart patterns of movement can start to be noticed.

 With so many ways to trade currency, picking common methods can save time, money and effort.

 Eventually traders will be able to spot these patterns and know immediately what trades they want to execute.